 There is a lot planned in the city on both King’s day (April 27th) and King’s Night (April 26th)

-- The Orange Association in Groningen has organized multiple music events both on King’s Night and King’s Day.
-The main stage will be on Vismarkt.
-In addition, the association also organizes a free marketon King’s Day (9:00 to 17:00) on the Singels (Ubbo Emmiussingel, the Praediniussingel, the Ganzevoortsingel and the Coehoornsingel) and a children’s market on Westerhaven.
+- The Orange Association in Groningen will organize multiple music events King’s Day.
+The main stage will be again on Vismarkt.
+In addition, the association also organizes a free market (9:00 to 17:00) on the Singels (Ubbo Emmiussingel, the Praediniussingel, the Ganzevoortsingel and the Coehoornsingel) and a children’s market (with music and performances) on Westerhaven.

-- More music (and sometimes barbecue!) can be found at the Uurwerker, Paradigm, Oost, and Block & Barrels.
+- More music can be found at the Oosterpoort and Groningen’s Nieuwe Kerk.

 - For a better overview of smaller planned events in different neighborhoods, head over to the Gemeente Groningen events calendar.